penkzhou/twitter-enhanced/README.md

 ## Overview

-Enhance your Twitter browsing with three powerful features:
+Enhance your Twitter browsing with four powerful features:

 1. User Remarks:
    Add personal notes to Twitter profiles.
 Never forget why you followed someone or what they're known for.
 Easily manage, edit, and organize your remarks for a more personalized Twitter experience.